openzipkin/zipkin-ruby/README.md

 end
 ```

-By default workers aren't traced.
-You can specify the workers that you want to trace with traceable_workers config option.
+By default workers aren't traced. you can specify the workers that you want to trace with traceable_workers config option.
 If you want all your workers to be traced pass [:all] to traceable_workers option (traceable_workers: [:all]).

 ### Local tracing